vn-aj-vngrd/connect-app/README.md

 ## Preparation

-1. Starting with backend preparation, let's modify the AppHost located in "backend/appsettings.json" and change it to your local IP address.
+1. Starting with backend preparation, let's modify the '**AppHost**' field located in "backend/appsettings.json," which can be seen at the bottom.
+Change it to your local IP address.
 To identify your local IP address, run the following command:

    ```bash
    ipconfig
    ```

-2. Now in the frontend side, let's modify the NEXT_PUBLIC_API_URL environment variable located in "frontend/.env.production" and change it to your local IP address.
+2. Now in the frontend side, let's modify the '**NEXT_PUBLIC_API_URL**' environment variable located in "frontend/.env.production" and change it to your local IP address.

 ## Build